Adrian Dantley

-Adrian Delano Dantley (born February 28, 1955) is an American former professional basketball player and coach who played 15 seasons in the National Basketball Association (NBA).
-Dantley is a six-time NBA All-Star, a two-time All-NBA selection and a two-time NBA scoring champion.
+Adrian Delano Dantley (born February 26, 1955) nicknamed A.D. is an American former professional basketball player and coach who played 15 seasons in the National Basketball Association (NBA).
+Dantley is a six-time NBA All-Star, holds two-time All-NBA honours, and is a two-time NBA scoring champion.
 Dantley finished ninth on the all-time NBA scoring list at the time of his retirement and was inducted into the Naismith Memorial Basketball Hall of Fame in 2008.
 He served as an assistant coach for the Denver Nuggets of the NBA from 2003 to 2011.
 He played college basketball for the Notre Dame Fighting Irish.

 Early years

 Dantley attended DeMatha Catholic High School in Hyattsville, Maryland, where he played under Hall of Fame coach Morgan Wootten and assistant Terry Truax.

-He was teammates with future NBA player Kenny Carr, who graduated a year after Dantley.
-He contributed to a 36-game winning streak and a 57–2 overall record.
-As a senior, he received All-American honors.

 College career

 Dantley accepted a basketball scholarship from the University of Notre Dame.
 He was a consensus first-team All-American in 1974–75 and 1975–76.
 He ranks second on Notre Dame's career scoring list with 2,223 points and holds the school record for free throws made (615) and free throws attempted (769).

 Dantley had a stellar collegiate career for the Fighting Irish.
 As a freshman, he played an important role in one of the biggest games in college basketball history, Notre Dame's 1974 upset to end UCLA's record 88-game winning streak.
 That UCLA team, coached by John Wooden, featured Bill Walton, Jamaal Wilkes (then known as Keith Wilkes), and Dave Meyers.

 Dantley led Notre Dame in scoring in 1974–75 (30.4 points per game) and 1975–76 (28.6 points per game), while also leading the team in rebounding those two seasons with marks of 10.2 and 10.1 rebounds per game, respectively.
 He was also the leading scorer on the 1976 US Olympic team that captured the gold medal in Montreal.

-Dantley declared for the 1976 NBA Draft after his junior season at Notre Dame.
+Dantley declared for the 1976 NBA draft after his junior season at Notre Dame.
 He eventually graduated from Notre Dame with a degree in economics in August 1978.

 Professional career

 Buffalo Braves

-Dantley was selected by the Buffalo Braves sixth overall of the 1976 NBA Draft.
+Dantley was selected by the Buffalo Braves sixth overall of the 1976 NBA draft.
 He was named a starter at small forward, averaging 20.3 points per game and became the third Buffalo player in five years to receive the NBA Rookie of the Year Award when he won it after the 1977 season.

-On September 1, 1977, he was traded to the Indiana Pacers along with forward Mike Bantom, in exchange for shooting guard Billy Knight, who was the league's second‐best scorer during the 1976–77 NBA season.
+On September 1, 1977, he was traded to the Indiana Pacers along with forward Mike Bantom, in exchange for shooting guard Billy Knight, who was the league's second-best scorer during the 1976–77 NBA season.
 Dantley was the first NBA Rookie of the Year to be traded following his rookie season.